nablaFox/GreenHearts/README.md

 - delete posts
 - open post
 - move full scren image in maker
-- dynamic greedings
 - images with different heights
 - add user nutritional customization
-- total meals per day
 - desktop responsive
 - spring bottom sheet physics

+## Ideas

+- darken hearts chart when no data is available
+- move images
+- home banner shrink animation
+- when clicking on a stat show all the related type posts
+- add graph option (this week / this month)
+- awards section
+- change kcal card color if >100%
+- admin comment
 - open metrics
-- add graph option (this week / this month)
 - multiple images per post

 ### Dev

+- use theme utility instead of '#theme'
 - tests
 - String to string
 - workflow for firebase rules when they change